-- Must comply with and maintain all requirements for a valid, unrestricted LCSW license in the state of desired employment, or in any U.S. state or territory, depending on VA contractual requirements.
+- Must comply with and maintain all requirements for a valid, unrestricted LCSW/MSW (or equivalent) license in the state of desired employment, or in any U.S. state or territory, depending on VA contractual requirements.

-- Specific requirements could vary based on individual VA contract.
+- Minimum of 1-3 years' post-master direct counseling experience with adult patients.
+Specific requirements could vary based on individual VA contract.

 - Must be credentialed and remain in good standing through the Veterans Health Administration (VA).

 - Current certification in Basic Life Support (must be renewed periodically as specified by the certifying agency – AHA valid for two years, e.g.) and in ACLS as specified by individual VAMC contract